 Perils of the sea in marine insurance include extraordinary forces of nature faced by maritime ventures during the voyage.
-Broadly speaking, ‘peril of the sea’ covers damages to ship during the voyage by the Acts of God.
+Broadly speaking, ‘peril of the sea’ covers damages to the ship during the voyage by the Acts of God.
 It includes those accidents or casualties which do not happen due to the free will of a human being.
 Even if we talk about natural perils, it will not include the natural and ordinary action of wind.
-Some of the examples of these perils include collision, sinking, heavy wave action, and high winds.
+Some examples of these perils include collision, sinking, heavy wave action, and high winds.

 Further, ‘perils of the sea’ in marine insurance comprise losses only to goods on board.
 It covers the loss of goods on board that is damaged due to some irresistible force or natural cause.
 It also safeguards against losses of goods from the overwhelming power lying beyond human skill and prudence.
 Also, the ‘perils of the sea’ won’t cover every accident or casualty that arises in the sea.

 To sum up, “perils of the sea” means damages to the vessel during the voyage by the Act of God without any intervention of a human.
 Here are some of the instances which are covered under the perils of the sea are-

 - Foundering at Sea – If a ship is found to be missing for a duration of time and there is no news about the missing ship, it would be considered as foundering at sea.
 Here, the loss would be assumed as caused by the perils of the sea.

 - Ship wreckage — In a case where the ship collides against a hill or rock and is driven to the shore by the violent winds, it would be considered a shipwreck.

 - Stranding – In a situation where a ship got out of the action after an accident and struck up in a shallow region of sands, it would be called stranding.

 - Collision – In a case, where the ship collides with another ship, it will be considered as a collision.